Ingrezza (valbenazine) is a prescription drug that’s used to treat certain movement disorders. Ingrezza comes as a capsule that you swallow.

 Like most drugs, Ingrezza may cause mild or serious side effects.
 The lists below describe some of the more common side effects that Ingrezza may cause.
 These lists don’t include all possible side effects.

 Keep in mind that side effects of a drug can depend on:

 - your age

 - other medications you take

-Your doctor or pharmacist can tell you more about the potential side effects of Ingrezza.
-They can also suggest ways to help reduce side effects.
+For more information on Ingrezza’s side effects, refer to this article.
+Your doctor or pharmacist can also tell you more about the potential side effects of this drug.
+And they can suggest ways to help reduce side effects.